 Ken began his career in the retail food industry more than 25 years ago, specialising in merchandising, marketing, private label procurement and global sourcing.
 Having joined Calgary Co-op in 2014, he provides overall leadership to the organization, developing and ensuring the implementation of strategic direction and business plans for attaining corporate, financial and operational objectives.
 He deeply values the culture at Co-op, which focuses on serving members and nurturing team members, and how it is reflected in Co-op’s stores, where team members continuously demonstrate their commitment to 3 core values – Service, Caring, and Excellence.
 Ken also holds an ICD.D designation and has served on the ProAction Cops & Kids board, a not-for-profit with the goal of providing an environment for cops and kids to socialize, making the police less intimidating to youth in the community.
 When it comes to local products and his favourite Cal & Gary’s products – "My favorite local products are the samosa chips sold in the Deli – I love their flavor and texture.
 My favorite Cal & Gary’s products are the ice cream cookie sandwiches in any flavor!"

-Ken also serves on the Canadian Food Innovation Network Board of Directors and is the Chair of Governance, Nomination and Risk committees.
+Ken also sits on the board at The Chamber of Commerce, and the Canadian Food Innovation Network and is also Chair of the Governance, Nomination and Risk Committee.

 With a background in commerce, an MBA and a CPA designation, Paul brings more than 22 years of experience to the Calgary Co-op team.
 He previously worked for the Calgary Stampede from 1999 – 2015, becoming a CFO for the organization in 2005.
 Paul joined the Calgary Co-op team in 2015, bringing skills in strategic and tactical planning, risk identification and mitigation, cross-functional collaboration, and board and stakeholder relations.
 He was drawn to Calgary Co-op for its history, ability to survive and thrive against national and multi-national retailers, and its substantial real estate.
 In addition to financial expertise, Paul has extensive enterprise risk management experience that has been informed and battle tested by the floods of 2013 and Covid-19.
 Paul’s favourite local product?
 “I’m a big fan of our 28-day dry aged beef – when hosting a dinner party for friends or family, Only Alberta Beef will be featured prominently.”